+- Italics are used to highlight the following:

+- · Chapters and sections in this and related documents

+- · Icons on a screen.

+- Bold text is used to highlight the following:

+- · Dialog box, window, and screen names

+- · Drop-down list and list box names

+- · Check box and radio button names

+- · Button names on a screen.

 - Bullets (•) indicate:

-- Action items
+- · Action items

 - · Lists of alternatives

-- Lists of required steps that are not necessarily sequential.
+- · Lists of required steps that are not necessarily sequential

-- Sequential lists (e.g., those that describe step-by-step procedures) appear as numbered lists.
+- Seguential lists (for example, lists that describe step-by-step procedures) appear as numbered lists.